poddmo/abcde/README.md

 ```
 - Line 1: Verbose rip (`-V`), download albumart (`-G`), output to FLAC (`-o flac`) from CDROM drive (`-d /dev/sr0`)
 - Line 2: The CD in my first optical drive (`-d /dev/sr0`) is the first disc of a set (`-W 1,2`)
 - Line 3: I only try to download albumart for the first disc in a set.
-Disc 2 or 2 (`-W 2,2`) is in my second optical drive (`-d /dev/sr1`)
+Disc 2 of 2 (`-W 2,2`) is in my second optical drive (`-d /dev/sr1`)

 ## Config file
 This is my $HOME/.abcde.conf